-What are the different kinds of CPAP machines and accessories?
+Types of CPAP machines and accessories

 Continuous Positive Airway Pressure (CPAP) machines work by pulling in room-temperature air and pressurizing it to a preset amount to keep your airways open while you sleep.
 Modern CPAP machines include heated humidifiers to add moisture to the air you breathe.
 CPAP machines can only be set to produce one pressure amount.